devtut/generate/docs/python/creating-a-windows-service-using-python.md

 ---
-metaTitle: "Creating a Windows service using Python"
+metaTitle: "Python - Creating a Windows service using Python"
 description: "A Python script that can be run as a service, Running a Flask web application as a service"
 ---